.300 Winchester Short Magnum: Specifications

 The advantage to this round is the ballistic performance is nearly identical to the .300 Winchester Magnum in a lighter rifle with a shorter action burning 8 - 10% less gunpowder.
 A disadvantage of cartridge case designs with relatively large case head diameters lies in relatively high bolt thrust levels exerted on the locking mechanism of the employed firearm.
 Also, in small ring actions the larger chamber diameter removes more steel from the barrel tenon, making it weaker radially.
+The short, squat design of the cartridge also can cause feeding issues, especially in rifles whose magazine follower isn't at a very specific angle, leading to rounds not being properly fed out of the magazine and engaged by the bolt carrier.

 Use

-The .300 WSM is adequate for hunting all big game including (but not limited to): moose, black bear, brown bear, elk, mule deer, and white-tailed deer in forests and plains where long range, flat shots are necessary.
-The .300 WSM is also used in benchrest shooting.
+The .300 WSM is adequate for hunting all types of big game in North America including (but not limited to): moose, black bear, brown bear, elk, black-tailed deer, mule deer, and white-tailed deer in forests and plains where long range, flat shots are necessary.
+The .300 WSM is also used in benchrest shooting, in 2021 a .300 WSM was used to break the world record for best 10-shot grouping at 1,000 yards at a benchrest competition in Texas.

-The .300 WSM has a standard bullet diameter of .308 in (7.82 mm) and takes advantage of the numerous bullet options available in that caliber.
+The .300 WSM has a standard bullet diameter of .308 in (7.62 mm) and takes advantage of the numerous bullet options available in that caliber.